amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 ### clearUserProperties()

-The `clearUserProperties` API has been removed, use the unified `identify` API to remove user properties.
+The `clearUserProperties` API has been removed.
+Use the unified `identify` API to remove user properties.

 {{partial:tabs tabs="amplitude-js, @amplitude/analytics-browser@2+"}}
 {{partial:tab name="amplitude-js"}}